-Saltdean Lido is a Grade II* listed site to the East of Brighton.
-It was the first lido in the country to receive Grade II listed status and after further campaigning, received its Grade II* status in March 2011.
-Saltdean Lido Community Interest Company (CIC) have a 60-year lease to operate the site and are leading this regeneration project which intends to not only carry out extensive repairs to the historic fabric but to create a fully functioning, multi-purpose attraction and to reinvent the site as a community hub once more.
+Saltdean Lido, near Brighton, is a Grade II* Art Deco masterpiece.
+It was the first lido in the country to receive a Grade II listed status and after further campaigning received its Grade II* status in March 2011.
+The Saltdean Lido Community Interest Company (CIC) secured a 63-year lease from Brighton and Hove Council to operate the site.
+The CIC also led this regeneration project to not only carry out extensive repairs to the historic fabric but to create a fully functioning, multi-purpose attraction and reinvent the site as a community hub once more.

 Tricolor were commissioned by the trustees of the CIC to develop a business plan with a market appraisal and an operating partners review on the potential commercial uses for the Lido.

 The market appraisal started with a market assessment, looking at the current situation in the Brighton area in order to get a better understanding of the market, its size, the potential visitor numbers and spend.
 The next task was to conduct an extensive competitor/comparator review.
 Analysis of this presented a long-list for the Lido trustees then led to the development of an options shortlist and an outline operating model to establish potential income and expenditure.
 For the operating partners review, Tricolor identified and gathered relevant information on all potential operators in the South East.
 Once the operating model was agreed these operators were invited to an open day at Saltdean Lido to further explore partnership opportunities.
 Tricolor facilitated interviews between the potential operators and Saltdean Trustees to inform the selection of the most suitable partners and then drafted the Heads of Terms for the relationship.